-Baiona, along the Portuguese Coastal Camino, is a laid back and elegant seaside town in the South of Galicia.
-You are in the Rias Baixas region, so you can toast to never ending love with a glass of crisp Albariño white wine and indulge in some of the freshest seafood in Europe.
+Baiona, along the Camino Portugues, is a laid-back and elegant seaside town in the South of Galicia.
+You are in the Rias Baixas region, so you can toast to never-ending love with a glass of crisp Albariño white wine and indulge in some of the freshest seafood in Europe.
 The majestic Monterreal medieval fortress is today a stunning Parador hotel overlooking the bay and the magical Cies Islands in the distance.
 Just a short boat trip away across the bay, the Cies Islands will feel like you just have reached paradise on earth.

 Santiago de Compostela